 E.g., Isa.
 26:21, Heb.
 10:31.

 E.g., 2 Pet.
 3:9, Jn.
 3:16-17, Rom.
 2:5, Jn.
 3:36.
 Being just and holy, God is committed ultimately to eradicating evil and putting the world to rights.
 Any loving parent would be grieved and angered by a warlord, drug dealer or pimp’s efforts to seduce and subjugate their vulnerable adolescent.
 Observing how their teen’s bad choices play into the seducer hands, the parent would be grieved and angry with both victimizer and victim.
-While God gives us freedom to spurn his love if we will, he also feels constant anger and grief over our dehumanizing choices (read, our sins).
-In his final judgment, he will once and for all resolve the tension between his mercy and his justice by allowing those who have chosen dehumanization to reap in full what they have sown.
-Then his wrath will be fully expressed.
+While God gives us freedom to spurn his love if we will, he also feels constant anger and grief over our dehumanizing choices (read: our sins).
+In his final judgment, he will once and for all resolve the tension between his mercy and his justice by allowing those who have chosen dehumanization to reap fully the harvest they have sown.
+Then his love for us and his wrath over our rebellious, dehumanizing choices will both be fully expressed.